mosswg/mycelium-lang/readme.md

 {variable(int), string("+"), variable(int), string("-"), variable(int)}
 ```
 The solution to this is instead of creating two independent patterns we can use one to create the other.
-By useing expressions rather than variables and finding landmark of the first pattern we can check not only if the current state of the program match but also if any other lossless conversion could match.
+By using expressions rather than variables and finding landmark of the first pattern we can check not only if the current state of the program match but also if any other lossless conversion could match.
 For Example with the same pattern:
 ```
 {variable(int), string("+"), variable(int))}